kaspermeerts/BottomPanel/README.md

 Overview
 ---

-This is an extension for GNOME Shell 3.2 that adds a bottom panel to the shell.
+This is an extension for GNOME Shell that adds a bottom panel to the shell.

-This code was based on [the GNOME Shell Frippery project](http://intgat.tigress.co.uk/rmy/extensions/index.html) by Ron Yorston.
+The panel gives a simple overview of all open windows and makes it easy to switch between them.

 Features:
 ---